DeterjoSimon/NER_project/README.md

 # NER_PROJECT

+The project paper can be viewed [Here]

 ## Deep Learning for data extraction in scientific literature

 ### Purpose

 In this study, we will examine the performance of two different models in the context of Few-shot learning.
 We will be looking at ProtoBert [ProtoBert](https://aclanthology.org/2022.acl-long.521) model, an extension based on prototypical networks supported on a BERT encoder [[1]](#1).
 Additionally, we will be comparing the performance of this latter with a more complicated model based on Meta-learning.
-Specifically, the Decomposed Meta-Learning algorithm presented by Ma et al. [[2]](#2).
+Specifically, the Decomposed Meta-Learning (DML) algorithm presented by Ma et al. [[2]](#2).
 This much more complex approach sequentially addresses few-shot span detection and few-shot entity typing with two decomposed models.
 They then combine the two to make one predictor and perform NER.

 In other words we aim to benchmark the performance of this decomposed meta-learning approach versus a more "simple" and straightforward implementation, like ProtoBert, in the few-shot NER setting.
 Specifically, we will be evaluating them on the PICO (Population, Intervention, Comparison, Outcome) Corpus, a collection of bio-medical research articles.
 We will also compare our results with Ma et al. on the Few-NERD [[3]](#3) data set with similar models.
 The primary objective of our research is to evaluate how well two models can perform an NER task on bio-medical texts in a Few-shot manner.